Last Updated on

 Causes of Clenched Fists in Babies

-When a baby clenches his fists, it is more of a primal instinct.
-It has no clinical significance.
+When a baby clenches his fists, it is more of primal instinct and has no clinical significance.
 However, some of the possible causes of clenched fists in babies can be.

 2. Cerebral Palsy

-Cerebral palsy could also be a cause of why a baby clenches his fists all the time.
+Cerebral palsy could also be one of the causes of why a baby clenches his fists all the time.
 In case a baby’s fists are clenched all the time and his body is stiff, it could be a sign of a neurological disorder, wherein the baby’s brain has difficulty directing the various muscles to perform different functions.
 Rigid or spastic movements, poor motor control, and muscle weakness are other symptoms of the condition.

 3. Vestigial Primitive Reflex